 Into the wild

-You don't have to venture to a designated farm to pick your own fruit and herbs, with a bit of know-how you'll find plenty of free fair not far from your own front door.
-Kids will love going on a mini adventure to hunt and gather and you don't have to live in the heart of the country to do it.
+You don't have to venture to a designated farm to pick your own fruit and herbs – with a bit of know-how, you'll find plenty of produce near your own front door.
+Kids will love going on a mini adventure to forage, and you don't have to live in the countryside to do it.

 Fairgrounds and theme parks

-Avoid overpriced and uninspired theme park food and pack a lunchbox of healthy and nutritious treats which take just minutes to make.
-Chicken guacamole wraps and cinnamon custard plums will make you the envy of the park and it's sure to save you a dollar or two as well.
+Avoid overpriced and uninspired theme park food and pack a lunchbox of healthy and nutritious treats that take just minutes to make.
+Our tasty recipes will make you the envy of the park and it's sure to save you a pound or two as well.

 What doesn't taste better eaten al fresco?
-An outdoor dinner is sure to go down a treat with the kids, and giving them a few simple tasks in preparing the food should keep small, impatient hands busy.
-Wrapping up jacket potatoes, skewering fruit and mixing marinades should all help keep the barbecue harmony.
+An outdoor dinner is sure to go down a treat with the kids, and giving them a few simple tasks to help prepare the food should keep small, impatient hands busy.
+Wrapping up jacket potatoes, skewering fruit and mixing marinades are all good jobs.